Job Analysis Form & Job Description Sample

 Job descriptions are extremely important for your employees to help them to have pre-knowledge of exactly what job responsibilities are expected of them.
 I have included what is in the blank job description sample below.

 The Job Analysis Form is a very helpful tool before creating your job descriptions for your church employees, etc. It's a process of developing a thorough understanding of various attributes of the job position.
-This form highlights and explains these areas:
+The Job Analysis form highlights and explains these areas:

 The Job Analysis Form has more details so download below for more details.